-Discrete digital outputs as mentioned before are either on or off.
+Discrete digital outputs, as mentioned before, is either on or off.
 Think of these as switches that will control the load.

-It is important to look at the switch capacity to ensure the load will not exceed this limit.
+It is essential to look at the switch capacity to ensure the load will not exceed this limit.

 Looking at the specifications, we can have a maximum of 2 amps of current per common.
-So the current draw for each output load on that common must be less than 2 amps.
+So the current draw for each output load on that common must be less than two amps.

 Here are the specifications for the LED output lamps on our push buttons.
-Each LED will draw 11 milliamps each.
-Since we have two of the LED lights on the same common than 22 milliamps will be the current consumption.
+Each LED will draw 11 milliamps.
+Since we have two LED lights on the same common, 22 milliamps will be the current consumption.
 This is well below the 2 amp (2000 milliamp) maximum load.

 Watch the video below to see the push buttons in action connected to our PLC.